Filed Date: Nov. 12, 2014

 Clearinghouse coding complete

 On January 21, 2015, District Judge Robert C. Brack held a fairness hearing for interested parties to express their views on the proposed agreement.
-Seven groups presented their arguments, among them the Albuquerque Police Officers' Association (APOA), the exclusive bargaining representative of the police force.
+Seven groups presented their arguments, including the Albuquerque Police Officers' Association (APOA), the exclusive bargaining representative of the police force.
 Prior to the hearing, the APOA and 23 concerned citizens filed motions to intervene in this action.
 Of the 23 individual motions, 14 were eventually withdrawn.
-On February 19, 2015, Judge Brack granted the APOA's motion to intervene, finding that the APOA had a sufficient interest in this action for intervention as of right.
-Judge Brack denied the individual motions to intervene, finding that the government (through the DOJ) adequately represented the individuals' interests.
-In a separate order also filed on February 19, Judge Brack appointed Dr. James D. Ginger as independent monitor to assess and report on whether the APD was fulfilling its obligations under the agreement.

-On March 6, 2015, Disabilities Rights New Mexico, the ACLU of New Mexico, and the Native American Voters Alliance Education Project filed a motion to intervene.
-On June 2, 2015, Judge Brack denied the motion to avoid delays in the implementation of the agreement and the litigation of the current parties' rights.
+On June 2, 2015, Judge Brack denied the motion in order to avoid delays in the implementation of the agreement and the litigation of the current parties' rights.
+2015 WL 13747189.
 In a separate order also filed on June 2, Judge Brack approved the settlement agreement and entered it as a consent decree.
+2015 WL 13747186.
 Reviewing amici submitted by community organizations, Judge Brack found that amendments to the agreement adequately addressed the community's concerns.
 In addition, Judge Brack found no conflicts in the agreement with the APOA's collective bargaining agreement, state, or federal law.
-Regarding the duration of the consent decree, the parties said that if after six years from the effective date the parties disagree whether the City has been in full and effective compliance for two years, either party may seek to terminate the settlement agreement.
+Regarding the duration of the consent decree, the parties stipulated that if after six years from the effective date the parties disagree whether the City has been in full and effective compliance for two years, either party may seek to terminate the settlement agreement.

 On August 21, 2015, the parties filed a joint stipulation to modify certain deadlines set forth in the consent decree.
 The independent monitoring team determined that while the APD had made significant progress, an extension of certain deadlines would be beneficial.
 On September 24, Judge Brack granted the motion.